jesus9ias/vue-bem-generator/README.md

 </div>
 ```

-On elements array, values can be disabled if used falsy values (to enable it should be used any truthy value).
+On elements array, values can be disabled if used falsy values (to enable it again should be used string value).

 ```
 <template>